-This document describes how to create a data agent in Cloud SQL for MySQL Studio using an agent context file.
-A data agent is associated with a single agent context file.
+This document describes how to create context sets in Cloud SQL for MySQL Studio using a context set file.
+Context set names must be unique within a database.

-To learn about data agents, see Data agents overview.Before you begin
+To learn about context sets, see Context sets overview.Before you begin

 Complete the following prerequisites before creating an agent.